Sam Clucas

-Samuel Raymond Clucas (born 25 September 1990) is an English professional footballer who plays as a central midfielder for side Shrewsbury Town.
+Samuel Raymond Clucas (born 25 September 1990) is an English professional footballer who plays as a central midfielder.

 Clucas started his career as a youth player for Leicester City where he spent six years, before being released.
 He studied at Lincoln College and had a spell at Nettleham towards the end of the 2008–09 season, before joining his hometown club Lincoln City where he stayed until being released in the summer of 2010.
 After a short spell in Spain he returned to England and rose from League Two to the Premier League with Hereford United, Mansfield Town, Chesterfield and Hull City; scoring in each division in the process.
 He joined Swansea City on 23 August 2017, thus ending his stay with Hull City.
 Clucas spent the 2017–18 season with the Swans before joining Stoke City in August 2018.

 Early and personal life

 Born in Lincoln, Lincolnshire, Clucas attended Saint Peter and Saint Paul Catholic High School.
 Prior to signing a professional football contract with Lincoln City, he worked part-time at a café in a Debenhams department store.